There are unusual plants to be found the world over…

 There’s nothing more sinister than a writhing mass of dodder stems.
-This is a real ‘Little Shop of Horrors’ kind of plant.
-It lassos other green plants and steals food from them.
+This is a real ‘Little Shop of Horrors’ kind of plant because it lassos other green plants and steals food from them.
 I recently saw whole shrubs engulfed by yellow tangled masses of this greedy parasitic plant in the Canary Islands.
 A menacing sight!

 Bat pitcher plant

-The bat pitcher plant.
+And finally, the bat pitcher plant.
 Most pitcher plants attract, trap and digest insect prey as a source of nutrients.
-This one though has almost lost its ability to trap insects and instead houses bats.
+However, this one has almost lost its ability to trap insects and instead houses bats.
 The bats use the pitchers as a place to rest and to hide from predators.
 In exchange for providing a resting place for the bats, the plant benefits from the nutrients released from the animals’ droppings.
 What a beautiful example of evolution of a mutualistic relationship between a plant and an animal.

 Follow Chris’ exciting journeys around the world and discover more unusual plants on his Twitter page.